viant/go-cache-benchmark/README.md

 *This section may change if there's a better way to control tests.*

 * `TEST_SIZE_FACTOR` - defaults to `1`.
 Multiplies the number of elements stored.
+* `SINGLE_LOAD` - set to non-empty string to only benchmark the run with 1,000,000 elements (multiplier still applied).

 See [standard library `rand`'s `Zipf` type](https://pkg.go.dev/math/rand#NewZipf)